 A Growing Field in Which More Than 8,500 Businesses Employ SLPs

-Washington is expected to see an average of 390 SLP job openings every year over the decade leading up to 2030.
+Washington is expected to witness an average of 330 SLP job openings every year in the decade leading up to 2032 due to a blend of new job growth, retirements, and natural job turnover.

 Schools: